stenvala/aws-cdk-legos/README.md

 - SQS and Lambda
 - What assumed roles are and how to use them in loosely coupled architectures

+### ecr-lambda

+To learn:

+- How to deploy lambdas from ECR images (and how to create ECR images)
+- Minimum working example of Dockerized python FastAPI

 ### polyglot-monolith-microservice-ui-jwt-auth

 Previous stacks operate with one programming language and if that's not python, there may be some python used in demos.
 For this following languages / frameworks should be somehow understood.
 However, I don't know Vue for example, but did this anyway with it.